VanZandtr/CSE280Project/progressReports/progressReport7.md

 ## Emem Uko - Frontend

 ### Accomplished This Week
-- Helped measure and setup LIDAR and cart to start mapping
-- Started implementing MDL design library features to front end
+- Implemented MDL design library features to frontend

 ### Incomplete Tasks
 - N/A

 ### Goals For Next Week
-- Map floor of Packard
-- Implement new front end design using MDL
+- Connect frontend to backend server on heroku